Quantum Computing and Preconditioners for Hydrological Linear Systems: Methods

 \subsection{Circulant Preconditioner}

-In~\cite{shao2021quantum} they introduce an efficient quantum implementation of a circulant preconditioner $C$ based on the quantum Fourier transform $F$.
+The circulant preconditioner method of Shao \emph{et al.}~\cite{shao2021quantum} gives an efficient quantum implementation of a circulant preconditioner $C$ based on the quantum Fourier transform $F$.
 An $n\times n$ matrix $C$ is circulant if $C_{ij} = C_{(i-j)\mod n}$.
 The use of circulant preconditioners in classical applications is motivated by the fact that, for a given circulant matrix $C$ and an arbitrary matrix $A$, $CA$ and $C^{-1}A$ can be computed in $O(n \log n)$ steps using the fast Fourier transform.
 Circulant preconditioners are particularly useful in solving Toeplitz systems~\cite{gray2006toeplitz}.

 For an arbitrary matrix $A$, one can construct the circulant preconditioner via

 where $F_{jk} = \frac{1}{\sqrt{n}}\omega^{jk}$ with $\omega = e^{-2\pi i/n}$. $C^{-1}(A)$ is then used the preconditioner. $F$ can be efficiently implemented via the quantum Fourier transform, and the middle term simplifies to